By Chris King • 05 October 2021 • 1:52

-THE La Viñuela reservoir in Axarquia is reported to be suffering an exceptional drought holding only 21.82 per cent of its capacity
+La Viñuela reservoir in Axarquia reported to suffering exceptional drought.

 The La Viñuela reservoir in the Axarquia region of the Costa del Sol is reported to be in a state of exceptional drought.
 It currently holds 36 cubic hectometres, which corresponds to 21.82 per cent of its full capacity.